awefiown/awefiown.github.io/about.md

 subtitle:
 ---

-Of the three gorgon sisters, only Medusa is said to be mortal.
+Of the three gorgon sisters only Medusa is said to be mortal.
 Guarding the doorway to the world of the dead, she prevents the living from entering.
 ![m2](assets/img/m2.jpg)

 ### my interests